More

 Now that the kiosk mode is enabled, you can configure Android Chrome kiosk mode using the Scalefusion kiosk app and deploy the devices running on restricted browsing without altering the overall UX of Google Chrome on Android OS.

-Method 2 – Android Kiosk Mode for Individuals:
+Method 2 – Set up Android Kiosk Mode for Individuals:

 App pinning is a straightforward feature that helps enable kiosk mode in Android.
 It’s free, easy to use, and perfect for the simplest scenarios, like locking a single tablet to display a menu or run a specific app.
 The simplicity of app pinning is appealing to turn tablets in kiosk mode, but it starts to show its limitations when you attempt to scale its use.
 Since app pinning requires each device to be managed manually and in person, it’s not practical to manage multiple devices.
 There’s no option for remote monitoring, updates, or customization, and its security features are minimal at best.
 While app pinning can work for one-off use cases, it falls short when you need more control, security, and efficiency for managing multiple devices